techconnection-io/async-techconnection-data/talks/flutter-connection-23/pooja-bhaumik-write-complex-business-logic-visually-with-flutter-and-flutterflow.md

 The new rendering engine that Flutter is experimenting with is called -- constraints go down, sizes is go up, complete the sentence.

-What is the framework language used to write the Flutter flow builder?
+What is the framework language used to write the Flutter Flow builder?

 I heard that.